This post contains Amazon affiliate links. If you click on them and make a purchase, I may receive a small commission at no additional cost to you.

 Scrapbooking Basics – the tools needed to get you started

-I am sure you heard it was expensive and time consuming and you think “where do I begin?”
-It is really simple.
+I am sure you heard it was expensive and time consuming.
+You think “where do I begin?” but it can be really simple.
 The basic scrapbooking tools below will get you started and you can build on your supplies later if you like.
 You can explore other some of my other posts in the CREATE section for inspiration when you are ready.

-- scissors – both precision and regular.
+Eventually you want both precision and regular.
 A good suggestion for precision is EK Success Cutter Bee Precision-Cut Scissors